jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 const cy = +selection.attr("cy")
 ```

-The last thing that needs to be done are in order to render the tooltip are the following:
+The last thing that needs to be done in order to render the tooltip are the following:

 - append a div with the previous html
 - position it using the cx\cy coords